Privilege (computing): Theory

 Privileges can either be automatic, granted, or applied for.

 An automatic privilege exists when there is no requirement to have permission to perform an action.
 For example, on systems where people are required to log into a system to use it, logging out will not require a privilege.
 Systems that do not implement file protection - such as MS-DOS - essentially give unlimited privilege to perform any action on a file.

 A granted privilege exists as a result of presenting some credential to the privilege granting authority.
 This is usually accomplished by logging on to a system with a username and password, and if the username and password supplied are correct, the user is granted additional privileges.

 A privilege is applied for by either an executed program issuing a request for advanced privileges, or by running some program to apply for the additional privileges.
 An example of a user applying for additional privileges is provided by the sudo command to run a command as superuser (root) user, or by the Kerberos authentication system.

 Modern processor architectures have multiple CPU modes that allows the OS to run at different privilege levels.
 Some processors have two levels (such as user and supervisor); i386+ processors have four levels (#0 with the most, #3 with the least privileges).
 Tasks are tagged with a privilege level.
 Resources (segments, pages, ports, etc.) and the privileged instructions are tagged with a demanded privilege level.
 When a task tries to use a resource, or execute a privileged instruction, the processor determines whether it has the permission (if not, a "protection fault" interrupt is generated).
 This prevents user tasks from damaging the OS or each other.

 In computer programming, exceptions related to privileged instruction violations may be caused when an array has been accessed out of bounds or an invalid pointer has been dereferenced when the invalid memory location referenced is a privileged location, such as one controlling device input/output.
 This is particularly more likely to occur in programming languages such as C, which use pointer arithmetic or do not check array bounds automatically.

+Criticism

+Mark Miller has critiqued the framing of privilege as being poorly defined and hard to measure, and suggested that authority can be defined as the set of things a program can do, which is more helpful.